-At low internet speeds, your graphics will often be compressed to help reduce latency.
-The compression isn't always noticeable but at other times it can become headache-inducing blurry.
+At low internet speeds, your graphics will often compress to help reduce latency.
+The compression isn't always noticeable, but at other times it can become headache-inducing blurry.
 My PS4 internet speed averages about 22 Mbps down and 4 Mbps up — this is about half of my internet speed due to a wireless connection.
 At this speed, I find the games playable but not enjoyable.
 There is noticeable input lag and enough compression that words can be difficult to read.
-Even players with nearly 100 Mbps have said they experience noticeable input lag, though their graphics do look sharper.
+Even players with nearly 100 Mbps have said they experience noticeable input lag, though their graphics look sharper.

-PlayStation Now streaming is far better the faster your internet speed is, but even with the fastest connections, you can experience input lag.
+PlayStation Now streaming is far better the faster your internet speed, but you can experience input lag even with the fastest connections.
 Latency is nobody's friend.

-While 5 Mbps is the minimum requirement, the recommended internet speed to stream PlayStation Now is as fast as you can get.
-Games are playable at my 22 Mbps but I will be continuing to download the games from PlayStation Now to play them locally instead of streaming.
+While 5 Mbps is the minimum requirement to stream games, the recommended internet speed to stream PlayStation Now is to have the fastest connection possible.
+Games are playable at my 22 Mbps, but I will be continuing to download the games from PlayStation Now to play them locally instead of streaming.
 This might be the best option for the average player until PlayStation Now's service can match local play conditions.

-PlayStation Now does offer a seven-day free trial period so you might as well give it a shot.
+PlayStation Now does offer a seven-day free trial period, so you might as well give it a shot.
 See how PlayStation Now runs with your internet.
 If you aren't bothered by the input lag, then great.
-If it's too much to handle you still download games from the service or cancel and you haven't lost anything but a little time.
+If it's too much to handle, you can still download games from the service or cancel, and you haven't lost anything but a little time.